javijuol/yii-CActiveRecordInheritance/README.md

 to use them in the child model context.
 Even though, there is a fallback to mitigate this issue, implementing a 'beforeEvent' method in the child.
-The left method is the method overwritted, and the right one is the new method to implement in the children models if they are needed.
+The left method is the method overwritted, and the right one is the new method to implement in the child models if they are needed.
  - afterConstruct => beforeAfterConstruct
  - beforeFind     => beforeBeforeFind
  - afterFind      => beforeAfterFind